equella/openequella-toolbox/README.md

 ### Export Items
 Search openEQUELLA for items with a given criteria.
 For each item found, export the metadata in a given format.

+### Email
+Takes a CSV of 'to addresses', a subject, and a body and sends an email.
+If 'html' is specified, it will set the email mime type to HTML.

 # License
 Apache v2